Abd-007/Switch-Emulators-Guide/Ryujinx.md

 **Firmware:** `aHR0cHM6Ly9kYXJ0aHN0ZXJuaWUubmV0L3N3aXRjaC1maXJtd2FyZXMv`

 Open Ryujinx, go to the top left corner and click on "Tools", then under "Install Firmware" click "Install a firmware from XCI or ZIP".
 Navigate to the firmware zip file and click open.
-When prompted if you want to install firmware, click yes.
+When prompted if you want to install firmware, click yes. **DO NOT** extract the firmware zip as it is not necessary.

 Once you have keys and firmware installed, you're done with this step.